 - No need to report at this time. - Get tested using a PCR (preferred) Rapid or Home test 5 days after a known exposure to Covid-19.
-Watch for symptoms for 10 days. - If your test is POSITIVE, fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
-Student links can also be found on the College's COVID-19 Information Page. follow the Isolation Guidelines found on page 6. - If your test is negative, wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
-Do not go to places where you are unable to wear a masknable to wear a mask - You do not need to stay home unless you develop symptoms.
+Watch for symptoms for 10 days.

+- o If your test is POSITIVE, fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
+Student links can also be found on the College's COVID-19 Information Page. follow the Isolation Guidelines found on page 6. - O If your test is negative, we recommend that you wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
+Do not go to places where you are unable to wear a mask. - You do not need to stay home unless you develop symptoms.